rust-lang/rust/doc/rust.md

 when control leaves the frame containing it.

-The _heap_ is a general term that describes two separate sets of boxes: shared boxes -- which may be subject to garbage collection -- and unique boxes.
+The _heap_ is a general term that describes two separate sets of boxes: managed boxes -- which may be subject to garbage collection -- and owned boxes.
 The lifetime of an allocation in the heap depends on the lifetime of the box values pointing to it.
 Since box values may themselves be passed in and out of frames, or stored in the heap, heap allocations may outlive the